 - Total financing under the European Fund for Strategic Investments (EFSI) in Spain amounts to €12 billion and is set to trigger €58.6 billion in additional investments

 - 123 approved projects financed by the European Investment Bank (EIB) with EFSI backing

 - set to trigger €39.1 billion in investments

 Small and medium enterprises (SMEs)

-Exovite is an SME which has developed an innovative method for treating broken bones and musculoskeletal diseases.
-The system uses the latest technologies to produce light, durable ergonomic splints for the affected limb.
-Using innovative software on the patient’s smart-phone, doctors are able to monitor progress remotely, without the need for frequent visits to the clinic.
-As demand from hospitals for this treatment grew, Exovite needed investment to scale up.
-The company's founder secured a loan guaranteed by CERSA, as well as EIF thanks to the Investment Plan for Europe.
-Exovite has won numerous international awards for its innovation and it continues to grow.
+Exovite is a small company which has developed an innovative method for treating broken bones.
+The system uses the latest technologies to produce light, durable, ergonomic splints for the affected limb.
+Innovative software on the patient’s smart-phone enables doctors to monitor progress remotely, without the need for frequent visits to the clinic.
+As demand from hospitals for this treatment increased, the company – which has won numerous international awards – needed investment to scale up.
+It secured a loan guaranteed under the Juncker Plan and continues to grow.

 The EIB is lending €40 million under the Juncker Plan to build 524 affordable and energy efficient social housing units in Navarra, creating 700 jobs in the construction phase.
 Average heating costs for the new homes will be €75 a year compared to €785 a year for apartments in buildings 30 years and older.